vsjwonder/Diabetes_Deploy/README.md

 Access the app at

 https://vsj-diabetes-predict-app.herokuapp.com/predict

-Values you can use for demo purpose are
-You can enter values like
+Values you can use for demo purpose are like bellow You can enter values like
 Pregnancy 6
 Glucose 142